 The World Bank has developed a 'state of the art framework' which its uses routinely for systematically assessing the status of a country's road safety management system against the desired results.
-Checklists are used by safety management experts to assess country capacity across good practice institutional management functions, interventions and results (Bliss & Breen, 2009 & 2013).
-The framework has been tested and found applicable in low, middle and high-income countries.
-For example, an independent review of road safety in Sweden stressed the highly advanced nature of its road safety management system when benchmarked internationally, but found that it required strengthening to achieve its ambitious long-term goal to eliminate death and serious injury (Breen, Howard & Bliss, 2008).
+The framework has been tested in low, middle and high-income countries (Bliss & Breen, 2009).
+Checklists are used by safety management experts to assess country capacity across good practice institutional management functions, interventions and results (Bliss & Breen, 2009).
+A recent independent review of road safety in Sweden highlighted the highly advanced nature of its road safety management system when benchmarked internationally, but found that it required strengthening to achieve its ambitious long-term goal to eliminate death and serious injury (Breen, Howard & Bliss, 2008).

-Box 9: Overview - Independent review of road safety in Sweden
+Overview - Independent review of road safety in Sweden